-Assessment is the process of gathering and integrating informal and formal/professional information relevant to the development of an individualized POC.
+Assessment is the process of gathering and integrating informal and formal/professional information relevant to the development of an individualized Plan of Care.
 The information should be based on, and responsive to, the recipient's service preferences, desired personal outcomes and functional status.
-The assessment provides the foundation for support coordination service by defining the recipient's preferences and assisting in the development of the POC.
+The assessment provides the foundation for support coordination service by defining the recipient's preferences and assisting in the development of the Plan of Care.